How to Use a .NET 8 DLL from VBA with Type Safety - Expose via COM and Generate a TLB with dscom

 - COM Callable Wrapper - Microsoft Learn

-- DispIdAttribute - Microsoft Learn
+- DispIdAttribute class - Microsoft Learn

 - dscom - NuGet Gallery